shghadge/firefoxsenduploader/README.md

 Uploads local files using ffsend to FireFoxSend and returns a shortened url using the shorte.st's api

-P.S: Remenents of old code
+P.S: Remnants of old code when I was just learning to code